 Start by drawing a target or “bullseye” with a number of small circles on the pavement.

 Give each circle a number or “score” with the smallest, inner circle having the highest number, and each larger ring having a smaller number.

 Have your child stand back from the circle and toss a pebble or something similar at the circle.

 Whichever number they land on is how many times they need to practice their sound.

 Adjust the circle and numbers you use according to what is appropriate for your child.

-Do you worry that they are not speaking at the same level of peers of the same age?
+Do you worry that they aren’t speaking at the same level as their peers of the same age?

-Have they been diagnosed with a developmental disability which his holding back their speech development?
+Have they been diagnosed with a developmental disability or learning disability which is holding back their speech development?

 District Speech wants to help.

 We will work with you and your child to determine what is causing delays in speech development and work with you to correct it.